cityxen/HACKME/README.md

 If there is software for specific machines such as the commodore64, there will be a folder for it in the top folder of that project.

 ### Click-A-Tron
-Serial to relay board bridge
+RS-232 Serial to Relay Board Bridge

 ### 232-ATSC
-C64 joystick servo controller

-### Contest-O-Thon
-Stay Tuned
+Atari/C64 Joystick Servo Controller

 ### Gladiator9000
-Gives retro computers the capability to play pong against each other.
-Servo controls, joystick inputs, and serial input stuff all going at once through the gpio on raspi
+Gives retro computers the capability to play pong against each other - Servo controls, joystick inputs, & serial input

 ![g9k](https://github.com/cityxen/HACKME/blob/main/images/hackme%20(1).png)

 ## PUPPET